Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 On Windows, the path format `/host/path:/vfs/path` can cause issues.
 To resolve this, use the flags `--mount-dir` and `--mount-dir-before-install`.
 These flags let you specify host and virtual file system paths in an alternative format`"/host/path"` `"/vfs/path"`.
 :::

-### Understanding Data Persistence and SQLite Location
+### Understanding data persistence and SQLite location

 By default, Playground CLI stores WordPress files and the SQLite database in **temporary directories on your operating system**: